qiskit-community/spank-plugins/docs/ux.md

 There might be additional environment variables required, depending on the backend type.

-#### Single QPU resources

-When a single QPU resource is used, SBATCH parameters will point to the QPU resource assigned to the application.
+SBATCH parameters will point to one or more QPU resource assigned to the application.
-Environment variables provided through the plugin can provide more details to the application (e.g. `SLURM_QPU_NAME` indicating which QPU resource is used eventually).
+Environment variables provided through the plugin will provide the necessary information to the application (see the [HPC application scope](#hpc-application-scope) section for details).

 ```shell
 #SBATCH --time=100